MRCAT9898/RPFunctions/README.md

 # RPFunctions Plugin.
 ![RPFBanner.jpg](./RPF/Images/RPFBanner.jpg)
-An new Exiled Plugin By Mr.Cat and FIXI50000 😉
+An new Exiled Plugin By Mr.Cat😉

 ## What this Plugin do?